OngMinXian/NUSPlanner/README.md

 | Progress Report page :card_index_dividers: | 1.
 Calculates user's overall CAP and their CAP for individual semesters.
 Data is displayed as a floating point number <br></br> 2.
 Displays best and poorest faring modules in descending order of grades attained <br></br> 3.
 Selecting a category (tags) from the dropdown menu will display all events that have been assigned to that tag <br></br> ***Note: The raw numbers and percentages displayed currently will be converted to suitable data forms in MS3*** | Not applicable |

 ## Testing :test_tube:
-The link to our testing documentation can be found [here](https://docs.google.com/document/d/18hBhq1a3CiRDjgi2CvH-hZ4rq1_3fXINYQnzB3uom-E/edit?usp=sharing). <br />
+The link to our testing documentation in Milestone 2 can be found [here](https://docs.google.com/document/d/18hBhq1a3CiRDjgi2CvH-hZ4rq1_3fXINYQnzB3uom-E/edit?usp=sharing). <br />

 ## Software Engineering Practices :gear: